About the Commission

 Thryeris Mason

-Vice President Mason is a native Angeleno who has been a civic and community leader throughout her adult life.
+President Mason is a native Angeleno who has been a civic and community leader throughout her adult life.
 As a workers’ compensation industry veteran, she previously managed the day-to-day operations of the workers’ compensation benefit delivery program for the Ameron International Corporation.
-Vice President Mason previously served on the Government Affairs and Educational Committees of the California Self-Insurers Association where she analyzed and commented upon pending legislation and planned educational conferences for self-insured entities.
-Vice President Mason also serves as President of the Empowerment Congress North Area Neighborhood Development Council and as Chair of the South Los Angeles Alliance of Neighborhood Councils.
+President Mason previously served on the Government Affairs and Educational Committees of the California Self-Insurers Association where she analyzed and commented upon pending legislation and planned educational conferences for self-insured entities.
+President Mason also serves on the Empowerment Congress North Area Neighborhood Development Council and as Chair of the South Los Angeles Alliance of Neighborhood Councils.
 In both capacities she has been an advocate for economic development, social justice and social equity.
-Vice President Mason received a Bachelor’s of Business Administration from Loyola Marymount University in Los Angeles and holds a Master of Business Administration from the University of Phoenix.
-Vice President Mason was appointed to the Cannabis Regulation Commission in 2019.
+She also serves on the Congressional Council for Congresswoman Sydney Kamlager.
+President Mason received a Bachelor’s of Business Administration from Loyola Marymount University in Los Angeles and holds a Master of Business Administration from the University of Phoenix.
+President Mason was appointed to the Cannabis Regulation Commission in 2019.

 Commission Staff